CAC Certified Coins

 274744011

-Gem $3600 New February 25!
-Beautifully Struck with Excellent Color.
+Gem $3600 Beautifully Struck with Excellent Color.
 The first thing that leaps out is the captivating color on both sides of the coin.
 Then add in a beautifully struck example and this is what the new GFRC 2.0 team loves to offer.
 All wrapped up in an old NGC Fatty holder.
 Simply gorgeous.

 Seated 5C 1846 Seated 1846